KazeTachinuu/epirootkit-docs/content/docs/05-epirootkit/features/hiding.md

 # Stealth & Hiding

-Hide the rootkit module and files from system detection using kernel hooking techniques.
+Three stealth mechanisms to hide the rootkit from system detection using kernel hooking techniques.

 ## Module Hiding